ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Now you can use the controller like a gyro gamepad.
 Gyro aiming together with analog touch stick (needn't press) are supported.
 Gamepad buttons and sticks are added to key assignment list for mapping to touchpad press (8 directions, center and lower edge), other 5 buttons and 12 motions.
 For easier control, assign pointer toggle to a button.

-To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default) and restart the app.
+To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) and restart the app.

 Modify to False in the line under: